[Back to Dan West's Homepage]

 BORN: Unknown, Adopted Spring 2007

-PROFILE: Flop doesn't know if she is a lop or not as she has what is called "helicopter ears."
-This means Flop has one ear that sticks straight up and one that is more of a lop ear.
-This gives her quite a bit of character.
-She is Hop's bonded companion and rarely leaves his side.
-They groom each other and play quite a bit.
-Flop is shy around people, except for me, and a little clumsy, but she is very gentle and feminine acting.
+PROFILE: Flop didn't know if she was a lop or not as she had what is called "helicopter ears."
+This means Flop had one ear that stuck straight up and one that was a lop ear.
+This gave her quite a bit of character.
+She was Hop's bonded companion (I adopted them together from a family that did not want them) and rarely left his side until his untimely trip to the carrot patch in the sky.
+They groomed each other and played quite a bit.
+Flop was shy around people at first, and a little clumsy, but she was very gentle and feminine acting (unless she wanted a snack from a bag you were holding).
+She had three mates over the course of her life: Hop, Chatfield, and Kimblesworth.
+I had Flop for nine years and she may have been a couple years old when I got her so she was likely anywhere from 10-12 when she passed away from general old age.

 BREED: Lionhead